-A couple of years later I was chatting away to a fella at the Wildlife trust.
-An ex angler who mentioned a lake his friends looked after they were using one or two brands of potato crop weed killers.
-These included ‘Diquat’ which was said to be toxic, but used cautiously it would kill your weed off.
-So after using my chemicals license to buy the Diquat based liquids over 3 years I tried the weed killer out with mixed effects.
-Yes it killed off the sub surface weeds, but one; the fish didn’t like it and two; it killed off the lakes eco system if you used too much.
-For me using Diquat was a tricky balancing act with the weather.
-Sometimes you put a dose in one of the lakes and it cleared all the weed then another time it didn’t so you put more in, it wasn’t the right solution for a happy eco system.
+A couple of years later I was chatting away to a fella from the E.A an ex angler who mentioned a lake his friends looked after, they were using one or two brands of potato crop weed killers, these included ‘Diquat’ if used cautiously it would kill your weed off.
+So after using my chemicals license to buy Diquat based liquids over 3 years I tried the weed killer out with mixed effects.
+Yes it killed off the sub surface weeds, but; the fish didn’t like it with reduced feeding and weight loss and it killed off the lakes eco system if you used too much quantity.
+For me using Diquat was a tricky balancing act with the weather, sometimes you put a dose in one of the lakes and it cleared all the weed then another time it didn’t, so you put more in which reduced the lakes life cycle, it wasn’t the right solution for a long term happy eco system.

-In my mind if the lake dye is made correct in the first place with the right amount of dry powders it will last months if the correct quantity is used.
+In my mind if the lake dye is made correct in the first place with the right amount of dry powders it will last 2-3 months if the correct quantity is used.

 I have built a mixing barn with container store on a bit of spare land so there is no third party rent to cover in the costs.
-I try to use 2nd hand pure water containers too.
-I prefer to use clear containers so I can see how full each container is.
-One thing I’ve learnt is the stronger the concentrated liquid, the darker the finished product.
+I use 2nd hand pure water containers along side new ones, preferring to use clear containers so I can see how full each container is, i over fill each tub by 1/2 litre.

 From a conservation point of view putting in a human grade food dye which in testing shows no ill effect or signs of problems too animals you are preventing the chances of an algae bloom which can kill off all your pond life in one night of low oxygen depletion that is the main reason why I continue to use it on the waters I control, the blue filter you add to your water prevents the red orange and yellow side of the suns light spectrum from reaching the depths which therefore slows down photosynthesis.

 Another point I would like to make is unlike other lake dye providers, I don’t advocate the benefits of preventing all weed growth.
 You want a happy eco system within your waters so the organisms flourish which helps sustain a healthy natural balance.
-20-30% of your shallower lake margins will be of great benefit to the resident and visiting wildlife.

-There are more and more folk using lake dye each year.
-Nature conservation areas and parks are using them, a high percentage of inland watersport venues use them.
+There are more and more folk using lake dye each year, nature conservation areas and parks are using them, a high percentage of inland watersport venues use them.
 Hundreds of golf course use them and the more pro active fisheries across the UK use them in their water management control and long may that continue.